dann1/one-deploy/arch_single_shared.md

 > [!NOTE]
 > File (`/mnt/nfs_1/2`) will only be symlinked in the front-end

-It's also perfectly viable to define different `fstab` lists for each distinct inventory hostname, group or subgroup as well:
+It's also perfectly viable to define different `fstab` lists for each distinct inventory hostname, group or subgroup:

 ```yaml
 frontend: